Sarahkhan20/Prolog_A_Trial/README.md

 1. You can Download GNU PROLOG from [here](http://www.gprolog.org/) according to your requirements.
 OR
 2. Online Compiler like [Click me!](https://swish.swi-prolog.org/)

 I used Online Compiler.
-Downloading and installing will properly make you use semicolons and write queries from strach I felt cause I tried it in College Lab-session.
+Downloading and installing will properly make you use semicolons and write queries from stratch I felt cause I tried it in College Lab-session.

   *Also One More Thing I ain't Teaching anyone here So this won't we me explaining sytax.
 I feel that comes naturally with observing and practice.*